DrewThomasson/sound-monitor/README.md

 # Sound Monitor - Noise Pollution Documentation Tool

-A comprehensive application for monitoring, recording, and documenting noise pollution to present evidence to city councils or other authorities.
+An app for monitoring, recording, and documenting noise pollution to present evidence to city councils or other authorities.

 <img width="672" height="449" alt="image" src="https://github.com/user-attachments/assets/1aec8be2-3b0e-4c67-8a7b-dc6f8a29e07e" />